timmelander/apigw-iam-oidc-authorizer-fn/docs/DEPLOYMENT_GUIDE.md

 ### 3.1 Create OCI Cache Cluster

-Create the Redis cache cluster:
+Create the Redis cache cluster.
+Wait for cluster to be ACTIVE (10-15 minutes), then set the OCID:

 ```bash
 oci redis redis-cluster create \
   --compartment-id $COMPARTMENT_OCID \